-The white grape comes from France, The name derives from the rich dark green (vert) of the leaves and berries.
-Synonyms include Bian Ver, Bian Vert, Blanchette, Clairette de Chindrieux, Clairette Précoce, Dongine, Etraire Blanche, Verdasse, Verdèche and Verdesse Musquée.
-It may not be with the variety due to apparently indicative synonyms Mondeuse Blanche (Blanchette, Dongine).
-According to done in 2013 DNA analysis is a presumably natural cross between savagnin ( Traminer ) x unknown partner.
-The medium-late-ripening vine is prone to true and false mildew,
+The white grape variety comes from France, The name is derived from the rich dark green (vert) of the leaves and berries.
+Synonyms are Bian Ver, Bian Vert, Blanchette, Clairette de Chindrieux, Clairette Précoce, Dongine, Etraire Blanche, Verdasse, Verdèche and Verdesse Musquée.
+Due to apparently indicative synonyms, it must not be used with the variety Mondeuse Blanche (Blanchette, Dongine) can be confused.
+According to in 2013 DNA analysis is a presumably natural cross between Savagnin ( Traminer ) x unknown partner.
+The medium late ripening vine is susceptible to the real and the wrong mildew,

-She brings alcoholic, spicy white wines floral Flavors, but without nutmeg as one might suspect on the basis of some synonyms.
+It also produces strong, spicy white wines floral Flavors, but without nutmeg, as one might suspect based on some synonyms.
 The variety is also called table grape used.
-It was first built in 1841 in Sassenage in the southeast lying Isère in Savoy mentioned documentary.
-Until the 1920s, she was the most common grape here.
-She is in the fields Bugey and Vin de Savoie admitted, but occupies only three hectares of vineyards.
-A stock with seven hectares is also available in the Piedmont (Italy).
-In 2010, a total of ten hectares were reported (Statistics Kym Anderson ).
+It was first built in 1841 in Sassenage in the Isère department in south-east Savoy mentioned in documentary.
+Until the 1920s, it was the most common grape variety here.
+It is in the fields Bugey and Vin de Savoie approved, but only occupies three hectares of vineyards.
+There is also a stock of seven hectares in the Piedmont (Italy).
+A total of ten hectares were shown in 2010 (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012